gluster/redant/docs/BP/TestNature.md

 1. Disruptive test cases (hereon referred to as Dtc)
 2. Non-Disruptive test cases (hereon referred to as NDtc)

-Based on the design of redant, NDtcs can be run paralelly while Dtcs have to be run sequentially.
+Based on the design of redant, NDtcs are run paralelly while Dtcs are run sequentially.
 So, how does one decide whether the test case they're writing is a NDtc or a Dtc ?

 Following are some pointers which describe a Dtc.
 If a test case satisfies even one of the stated points, it is Dtc.
 For a test case to be NDtc, it shouldn't satisfy any of the stated points.